Upper School Curriculum

 Sacred Heart recognizes the impact of technology on society today and the far-reaching effects it will continue to have on our future.
 Interested students are encouraged to take additional elective computer science courses in grades 10 through 12.
-Elective courses are “hands-on” experiences in which students use their creativity, imagination and under- standing of the software to produce projects that utilize the capabilities of the software they are using.
+Elective courses are “hands-on” experiences in which students use their creativity, imagination and understanding of the software to produce projects that utilize the capabilities of the software they are using.
 Computer science is a rapidly changing field and our courses emphasize the computational thinking and digital literacy skills that will help our students think critically and make informed decisions about the digital world around them.
-We emphasize that computer science is ultimately about problem-solving, critical thinking, and creativity.
+We emphasize that computer science is ultimately about problem solving, critical thinking, and creativity.
 Students will work with a range of applications and gain the skills to think critically about the role that technology plays in their lives, make a webpage, write a program, or build a robot.

-Introduction to Computer Science (Grade 10)
+Exploration of Computer Science (Grade 9)

-AP Computer Science (Grade 12)
+Advanced Computer Science & Entrepreneurship (Grade 12)

 Visual Foundations 9